First-party device IDs in Web SDK

 Cookies set using the HTTPOnly flag cannot be accessed using client-side scripts.
 This means that if you set an HTTPOnly flag when setting the FPID, you must use a server-side scripting language to read the cookie value for inclusion in the identityMap.

-If you choose to have the Platform Edge Network read the value of the FPID cookie, setting the HTTPOnly flag ensures that the value is not accessible by any client-side scripts but will not have any negative impact on the Platform Edge Network’s ability to read the cookie.
+If you choose to have the Edge Network read the value of the FPID cookie, setting the HTTPOnly flag ensures that the value is not accessible by any client-side scripts but will not have any negative impact on the Edge Network’s ability to read the cookie.

 NOTE